shahbaz-rizvi/html-portfolio/README.md

 # html-portfolio
-a site dedicated to html newbies
+A site dedicated to html newbies